Candidates for IPL Photofacial

 Ideal candidates for IPL therapy are those with fair to medium skin tones who have not had significant sun exposure at the desired treatment areas.
 Patients with darker skin may not be appropriate candidates.
 There is an increased risk of complication and development of pigmentation irregularities in patients with darker skin, tanned skin, and melasma.

 How IPL Photofacial is Performed

 During an IPL treatment, a handheld device passes across the skin surface.
-As the device moves, it delivers pulses of broad spectrum light to the deep layers of the skin.
+As the device moves, it delivers pulses of broad-spectrum light to the deep layers of the skin.
 There can be some discomfort during each pulse.
 Some people describe it as a mild sensation of a snapping rubber band.
 Although not usually needed, topical numbing cream can be applied to the skin to ensure comfort if needed.
-IPL treatments are most common at the face, neck, chest, and hands.
+IPL treatments are most common on the face, neck, chest, and hands.
 However, you can treat almost any area of skin on your body.

 After the IPL treatment, there may be mild redness and darkening of spots.
 This typically resolves within a few days to a week.
-Most patients are comfortable returning to work and social activities the same or following day.
+Most patients are comfortable returning to work and social activities the same or the following day.